brown-science/LinkedIn-NLP/main.md

 data = pd.read_csv("data.csv") # Load data

-# Aside from the notes themselves, another attribute in the data is the date of the conversation.
+# Aside from the notes, another attribute in the data is the date of the conversation.
 # Maybe there's an association between the sentiment of the review and the date of the conversation.
 doc_length = []
 for i in data.index: